-Specialists at Hassenfeld Children's Hospital of New York at NYU Langone offer support for children and adolescents with autoimmune hepatitis.
-This chronic condition affects the liver and may require lifelong treatment, including services provided through the Sala Institute for Child and Family Centered Care.
+At Hassenfeld Children’s Hospital at NYU Langone, we offer support for children and adolescents with autoimmune hepatitis, a chronic condition affecting the liver that may require lifelong treatment.
+Our child and family support services and resilience programs are provided by Sala Institute for Child and Family Centered Care.

 Our specialists perform blood tests every three to six months to determine whether your child’s medications are effectively reducing liver inflammation, as well as to adjust the dosages as your child grows.
 Blood tests can also be used to look for signs of side effects of medications, such as the development of diabetes.